jacksonbull87/twitter-bot-music-insights/README.md

 ## Bot Information
 ### `bot1.py`
+Schedule: Monday @ 13:30 UTC, Weekly
-Insights Desciption: This bot collects data on the top 100 trending tracks of the week and finds the record with the highest velocity (most viral track)
+Insights Description: This bot collects data on the top 100 trending tracks of the week and finds the record with the highest velocity (most viral track)
 ### Tuesday `viral_shazam.py`
 Posts song with the highest velocity  from this week's top 100 trending Shazam tracks
 ### Wednesday `tiktok_spot_growth(monthly).py`